jlbaron/AzulSolver/README.md

 - **AzulEnvironment**: A simulation environment that faithfully replicates the Azul game, designed for 2-4 players.
 - **AzulSolver**: An AI agent, built using Proximal Policy Optimization (PPO), will hopefully master the AzulEnvironment, especially in a 2-player setting.

 Whether you're an AI enthusiast, a game theory student, or just someone who loves Azul, this project has something exciting for you.
-Dive in and explore how AI can be trained to play and excel at one of the most popular board games of our time!
+Dive in and explore how AI can be trained to play and excel at one of my favorite games of all time!
 I will be updating this README as I go with more information on usage and future updates.

 ## Requirements